Pavlo-Olshansky/Project/README.md

-#
+<h2><center> Description </center></h2>
 <h3>English</h3>

-The main goal of our project - is creation software that helps anyone makes alcoholic cocktails and pick up your budget without harm for their budjet.
+The main goal of our project - is creation software that helps anyone makes alcoholic cocktails without harm for their budjet.

 On our site you can choose your favourite ingredient that would be present in cocktails.